 How does the family influence the business and how do we shape its governance?

 What do we do in order to ensure family cohesion and responsible ownership?
 And how do we ensure that the next generation is well prepared for their future role?

 What roles are there?
 And who should take on these roles?

 The answers will be recorded in a family constitution and a comprehensive strategy paper that will also include necessary steps for its implementation.

-The basics and mode of action of the Owner-Strategy are explained in more detail in my book “Erfolgsmodell Familienunternehmen” (2012).
+The basics and mode of action of the Owner-Strategy are explained in more detail in Peter May’s book “Erfolgsmodell Familienunternehmen” (2012).

 Family businesses are different from other types of business.
 Consequently they need different business strategies, financing concepts and governance structures.